New Zealand Rugby: All Blacks

-The All Blacks are New Zealand's number one national rugby side and have rated among the best in the world for well over 100 years.
-Their name and distinctive all black playing strip have become well known to rugby and non-rugby fans worldwide.
+The All Blacks are the men's rugby union team of New Zealand.
+The team has maintained a high ranking in international rugby since the early 20th century.
+They are recognized internationally for their name and their all-black uniforms.

 The first New Zealand team was selected in 1884, for a tour to New South Wales.
 The team played its first match at home, against a Wellington XV, before recording eight wins in eight matches in Australia.
 Otago prop James Allan, who played eight matches for the 1884 team, has the title of All Black No 1.

 In 1893, the first official NZRU-sanctioned New Zealand team was selected, for an 11-match tour to Australia.
 The team lost just once, to New South Wales in Sydney.

 In 1894, an official New Zealand team hosted visiting opposition on home soil for the first time, in a match against New South Wales at Christchurch won 8–6 by the visitors, two years later, New Zealand beat Queensland at Wellington to record its first home win against visiting opposition.

 New Zealand's 1905–06 tour to the United Kingdom, France and North America might be considered the most important in New Zealand rugby history.
 The team played 35 matches in total, the only team to beat them was Wales.
 In the United Kingdom especially, the team's largely confident, attractive and comfortable wins made a strong statement about the quality of rugby in the colonies and New Zealand in particular.
-Moreover, the 1905–06 tour gave rise to the famous “All Blacks” moniker, as the fame surrounding the black-clad team spread.
-Nowadays, this team is known as “the Originals” – they were the first team to demonstrate the power and skill of New Zealand rugby, the first to make rugby a part of New Zealand's cultural identity, and the first to be known as All Blacks.
+Moreover, the 1905–06 tour gave rise to the famous "All Blacks" moniker, as the fame surrounding the black-clad team spread.
+Nowadays, this team is known as "the Originals" – they were the first team to demonstrate the power and skill of New Zealand rugby, the first to make rugby a part of New Zealand's cultural identity, and the first to be known as All Blacks.

 In 1924–25, the All Blacks embarked on a 32-match tour to the United Kingdom, France and Canada.
-Going one better than the 1905–06 Originals, this team won all 32 matches, including Test wins over Ireland, Wales, England and France, and earned the nickname “the Invincibles”.
+Going one better than the 1905–06 Originals, this team won all 32 matches, including Test wins over Ireland, Wales, England and France, and earned the nickname "the Invincibles".

 In 1956, the All Blacks won a Test series against South Africa for the first time.
-The Springboks were the All Blacks’ greatest traditional rivals and had delivered some of the All Blacks’ worst defeats.
+The Springboks were the All Blacks' greatest traditional rivals and had delivered some of the All Blacks' worst defeats.